 Cataracts

 If you're over the age of 60, you may have noticed cloudiness in your vision even if you wear glasses or contacts that match your prescription.
-Read through the following questions and answers to better understand the symptoms of cataracts and learn more about how to get diagnosed and treated in Albuquerque, NM.
+Read through the following questions and answers to better understand the symptoms of cataracts and learn more about how to get diagnosed and treated at Southwest Eyecare in Albuquerque, NM.

 What Are Cataract Symptoms?